Is White Water Rafting Dangerous? An Honest Safety Guide

 Do I need to know how to swim?

 You do not need to be a strong swimmer for our family-friendly Class II - III trips everyone wears a Coast Guard-approved life jacket that keeps you afloat.
 For the more demanding Class III - IV South Fork trips, you should be comfortable in moving water and able to help with self-rescue.
+If swimming ability is a real concern for someone in your group, mention it when you book — your guide will already be looking out for that guest specifically.
 If you have any questions about whether a trip is right for you, review our Essential Eligibility Criteria or call our reservations team.

 What happens if I fall out of the raft?

-Falling out happens occasionally — and you'll be fine.
+Falling out happens occasionally - and you'll be fine.
 Your life jacket floats you, your guide is trained to bring you back to the boat quickly, and we teach the exact steps in the pre-trip safety briefing.
 It can even be part of the fun.
+Guides teach a specific defensive swim position for exactly this moment - "on your back, feet downstream, toes at the surface" - so being in the water for a few seconds during a rapid is a normal, expected part of the day, not a sign something has gone wrong.
 For the full play-by-play, read So...
 What Happens If You Fall Out of the Raft?

 How Cascade keeps you safe